Hawk-Root/WP-USER-ENUMERATION/README.md

 ## Mitigation Strategies 💡

-We propose several techniques and configurations to help prevent or mitigate the risks associated with User Enumeration, including:
+There's several techniques and configurations to help prevent or mitigate the risks associated with User Enumeration, including:

 - Customizing error messages to be less informative about the existence or non-existence of user accounts.
 - Restricting access to user information via the `functions.php` file in WordPress themes.